OFS/ofs.github.io/docs/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001.md

 ### **4.7 Modify the Memory Sub-System**

 OFS allows modifications on the Memory Sub-System in the FIM.
-This section provides examples walkthroughs for modifiying the Memory-SS.
+This section provides an example walkthrough for modifiying the Memory-SS.

 #### **4.7.1 Walkthrough: Modify the Memory Sub-System Using IP Presets With OFSS**